Me: I hate to break it to you, Sue, but we’ve got some more recons to watch.

 Me: Rock on.

-Caven polishes off the ISC security team and then he attaches some explosives to the beacon’s exterior.
-There’s a humdinger of a line delivered by the Doctor when they hear people clomping around on the hull – “Maybe they are cleaning the windows?” – and we both agree that the cliffhanger, where the Doctor and his companions are blown to smithereens, isn’t bad at all.
+Caven polishes off the ISC security team before attaching some explosives to the beacon’s exterior.
+In fact, the cliffhanger, where the Doctor and his companions are suddenly blown to smithereens, isn’t bad at all.

 Me: This is the last orphaned episode.

 Sue: Am I supposed to feel sorry for it?

 Sue is drawn to the music of Dudley Simpson like a moth to a flame.
 If moths hated flames, that is.

 Sue: The music is very weird again.
 That wailing voice would be all right if this was a ghost story, but I bet it bloody isn’t.

 ISC’s uniforms are given a rough ride, too.

 Sue: I bet Hermack constantly cuts his ear lobes on that stupid collar of his.
 What a terrible design.
 And those key rings dangling in front of their genitals – whose idea was that?